dakrone/eisago/README.md

 - import [should be relatively stable]
 - api [working, but may change]
-- migration tool [not started]
+- migration tool [see migrate.clj, requires manual running]
 - website [not started]

+### To do

+- API for adding examples
+- API for adding comments

 ## Known issues

-- <del>still have some issues with `arglist` in the ES mapping</del>
-- there's no way to add a comment or example with the API yet because yea, authentication...
+None right now.

 ## License